The Connecticut Appellate Court Defines "Intoxicated" for Dram Shop Liability

 Although the Defendant admitted he was drunk and various other evidence tended to prove he was intoxicated, such as a toxicology report showing a .187 Blood Alcohol Content and the testimony of a witness, the Court found that the Defendant was intoxicated in the colloquial sense of the term but such evidence was not sufficient to prove that he was intoxicated as specifically defined in Sanders for purposes of the Dram Shop statute.

-Accordingly, the Appellate Court held that no evidence was presented to show that the Defendant was visibly or perceivably intoxicated which was fatal to the Plaintiffs claim.
+Accordingly, the Appellate Court held that no evidence was presented to show that the Defendant was visibly intoxicated which was fatal to the Plaintiffs claim.
 In other words, the Court found that the Defendant had to have been shown to exhibit proof of visible or perceivable intoxication for the Plaintiff to prevail.

 It will be interesting to see what happens with this case after it is heard and decided by the Connecticut Supreme Court.